spacemeshos/testnet-guide/backup.md

 4. Drag the 4 words displayed in the screen to their proper place in the list.

-For example, if the word `impose` is word number 8 in the words list, then drag the word `impose` to slot number 8 in the empty list on the screen.
+For example, if the word `guard` is word number 10 in the words list, then drag the word `guard` to slot number 10 in the empty list on the screen.

 After dragging the 4 words to their correct location in the list you should see this screen with the confirmation message at the bottom-right side of the screen:

 ![](images/v1.0/wallet_12_words_done.png)

-5. Click 'DONE'
+5. Click 'DONE'.

 ----